Short bowel syndrome is a malabsorption disorder.

 Patients with extensive resection (< 100 cm of remaining jejunum) and those with excessive fluid and electrolyte losses require TPN for life.

 Patients with > 100 cm of remaining jejunum can achieve adequate nutrition through oral feeding.
 Fat and protein in the diet are usually well tolerated, unlike carbohydrates, which contribute a significant osmotic load.
 Small feedings reduce the osmotic load.
 Ideally, 40% of calories should consist of fat.

-Gastric acid hypersecretion can develop, which can deactivate pancreatic enzymes; thus, most patients are given H2 blockers or proton pump inhibitors.
+Gastric acid hypersecretion can develop, which can deactivate pancreatic enzymes; thus, most patients are given proton pump inhibitors.